0BananaBig0/from_gcc_to_cpp/docs/Gcc.md

 ### Explanation

-1. There are various compilers available.
-Which compiler is the best?
-The choice of compiler depends on the library and system being used.
+1. There are various compilers available. **Which compiler is the best?** The choice of compiler depends on the library and system being used.
 Most libraries are optimized for specific compilers.
 Even when libraries serve the same purpose, their implementations are often tailored to a particular compiler.
 2. For example, `libstdc++` and `libc++` are both implementations of the C++ Standard Template Library (STL).
 However, when `clang++` is used with `libstdc++` to compile, the execution performance can be very slow.
 In contrast, using `libc++` with `clang++` often results in significantly faster execution.
 An example code snippet is shown below.
 3. Additionally, different systems configure different default libraries.
 For instance, Linux systems typically configure `libstdc++` as the default library, whereas Apple systems set `libc++` as the default.
-Modifying these default settings can be complex and may lead to errors.
+Modifying these default settings are complex and may lead to errors.
 4. Therefore, when choosing a compiler, first check which system you are using.
 Then, if possible, verify the library requirements for your project.
-5. Tips:
+5. **Tips, in most cases**:
-   - Linux - `g++`
+   - Linux - `gcc/g++`
-   - Macos - `clang++`
+   - Macos - `clang/clang++`
-   - Win - `mscv++`
+   - Win - `mscv/mscv++`

 ### Code Examples